re-mote-sensing/re-mote/RyanTyrrell19/Notes/GPS/Planner.md

 * I think Assist Autonomous starts running after it has downloaded the ephemeris data from a satellite.
 Look at how long it takes to download the data to get an idea of total time to completion

+* **Use of an RTC will be useful for the following reasons,**
+    * Provides accurate time to the GPS
+    * Allow us ti implement a secific time interval for the GPS Trackers, which can increase the battery life

 ## Potential Plan A:
 * The original GPS's data not stored data for future use, resulting in them always running a Cold Start.
 The addition of a BBR is the major change to the GPS's (minor changes include altering the configuration sttings via U-center)